Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 Share the sketch here.
 Describe them with three words.
 Include your sketch and three words in your submission.
 At the end of the course, you’ll have a chance to pick three new words.

-## (Q2) The impact of Bioengineering (35 pts)
+## (Q2) Three words to describe a Bioengineer (20 pts)

 After the first week of the class, a friend asks you about bioengineering.
 Your friend is specifically interested in the impact of bioengineering on humanity and civilization so far.
-You think back to the three examples provided in the pre-class reading (e.g., polio vaccine) and decide to draw upon those in formulating your own example.
+Think back / review the three examples provided in the pre-class reading (e.g., polio vaccine).

 2.a.
-Create your own brief example on the impact of bioengineering today.
-Keep your answer between 150-200 words and include up to 3 key references in support of your new example; references can be websites or any citable source.
-(30 pts)
+Create your own brief example (similar to the 3 examples from the reading) on the impact of bioengineering today.

+Notes: Keep your answer to 1 paragraph.
+Include 2 to 3 key references in support of your new example (i.e., papers, reports, websites).
+Figures are optional.

 2.b.
-Do you have any unanswered questions based on your own example from or from the examples given in class that remain unanswered?
-Share your most interesting or difficult question; just one question, please.
-(5 pts)
+Now think about the future.
+What future do you wish to realize?
+What roles can bioengineering play in realizing this future?
+How would you define “success”?
+Do you have any questions on how to realize this future?
+What trends, tools, policies, and technologies could help you realize this future?
+(Please keep your answer to 1 paragraph)

+Notes: Keep your answer to 1 paragraph.

+**Comments:** Our aim is to enable you to begin to identify, organize, and communicate the topics that you are excited about.
+Last year, initial efforts from this question helped guide students in identifying their final project.

 ## (Q3) Foldscope Activity (50 pts)